-All staff know how to recognise, and are alert to the signs of neglect and abuse and wider safeguarding issues, including but NOT limited to child on child sexual violence and harassment, peer on peer abuse and exploitation.
-Definitions of abuse, set out in 'What to do if you're worried a child is being abused - Advice for practitioners' (2015), 'Keeping Children Safe in Education' (2021) and Sexual Violence and Sexual Harassment between children in schools (2021) along with notes from Safeguarding training, are important reference documents for all staff.
+All staff know how to recognise and are alert to the signs of neglect and abuse and wider safeguarding issues, including but NOT limited to child-on-child sexual violence and harassment, child-on-child abuse and exploitation, 'all' risks outside of the home and within the local area including online.

+Definitions of abuse, set out in ' What to do if you're worried a child is being abused - Advice for practitioners' (2015), 'Keeping Children Safe in Education' (2022) and Sexual Violence and Sexual Harassment between children in schools (2021) along with notes from Safeguarding training, are important reference documents for all staff.

 Every member of staff is provided with a copy of Part 1 or Annex A of KCSiE which they are required to read and which also includes supporting guidance about a number of specific safeguarding issues.

 Staff who work directly with children are also required to read Annex B and Part 5 of KCSiE (2021).